LiveHelperChat/fbmessenger/README.md

 Once visitor writes a message in facebook page.
 You will receive a chat with visitor.

 # How to debug

-in `extension/fbmessenger/settings/settings.ini.php` change setting to `'enable_debug' => true` if you have verified site.
+* in `extension/fbmessenger/settings/settings.ini.php` change setting to `'enable_debug' => true` if you have verified site.
 Check `cache/default.log` for more detailed error.
+* Messages aren't received being sent from Live Helper Chat back office.
+In `System configuration > Rest API Calls` find related item and edit it.
+Check `Log all request and their responses as system messages.` or `Log all request and their responses in audit log.`
+* Messages were not received by Live Helper Chat.
+In `System configuration > Incoming webhooks` find related item and edit it.
+Check `Log request.
+All request will be logged`

 # How to grant permission to other facebook user to your page so he can subscribe to messenger